markomlikota/SMC-MT/SimpleExample/README_SoftwareSimpleExample.txt

 Note:

-  - I used Targetspec and Propspec starting with "A" to indicate univariate dist. and "B" to indicate bivariate dist.
+  - We used Targetspec and Propspec starting with "A" to indicate univariate dist. and "B" to indicate bivariate dist.

   - The functionality to create new folder "SetOfProposalsX+1" (i.e. append list) inside the output folder created by "main_MultipleProposalsAndRuns.jl" (e.g. "tA1_smc1") was created with the following intention.